 Paul joined Appleby in May 2002.
 Prior to that he worked in a major Hong Kong law firm in the area of commercial litigation and spent a year studying in Japan.

-Paul has been recognised as a “Rising Star” by IFLR 1000 in 2018 and 2017 editions.
+Paul has been recognised as a “Rising Star” by IFLR 1000 3 years in a row from 2017 – 2019.
 Clients described Paul as “excellent…very technically knowledgeable and the advice he gives will be reliable and sound”.
 Another client says he provides “detailed and professional advisory services”.

 Paul is fluent in English, Cantonese, Mandarin, Taiwanese and conversational Japanese.